DDriggs00/mavlinkinterface/docs/passive/cameraPhoto.md

 # cameraPhoto( resolution \<optional>, zoom \<optional>, )

-Takes a photo using the camera and returns its path.
+This function takes a photo using the camera and returns its path.

 ## Parameters